 You’ll find loads of glorious street art in Mount Hawthorn, including more visual masterpieces by Hayley Welsh in Anvil Lane (right by Neighborhood Pizza) and heaps of cool stuff off Coogee Street.

-Right near the intersection of Vincent and William Streets in Mount Lawley you’ll find some of the most beautiful street art in Perth commissioned by the home owners of the property (we wish they were our neighbours).
+Right near the intersection of Vincent and William Streets in Mount Lawley you’ll find some of the most beautiful street art in Perth commissioned by the homeowners of the property (we wish they were our neighbours).
 And proving that good things are hard to find, Grosvenor Laneway is awash with some more incredible street art.
 It certainly pays to wander off the beaten track.

 Angove Street has got it all, great cafes restaurants and bars, cute shops and cool as a cucumber street art.
-It’s too hard to choose favourites so we’re not going to!
+It’s too hard to choose favourites so we’re not going to.

 Another street art mecca of Perth, Northbridge has got a lot to offer arty aficionados.
 From the giant murals on the Central Institute of Technology buildings to the colour splashed walls along William Street, there’s something to suit all tastes in this cool and crafty hub.
+Scope out Erricheti Place for a stunning mural by Melski (in the same laneway as Flora & Fauna).

 Want more?
 Check out Perth's best laneways.